CouncilofLorien/counciloflorien.github.io/docs/rulesbook/5-characters.md

 nav_order: 6
 ---

+# 5 • CHARACTERS & COMPANIES

+As a player, you influence and control a number of characters that move and act in the world of Middle-earth.
+Each character's abilities are defined by these attributes: race, skills, direct influence, prowess (offense). body (defense), mind. marshalling points. and special abilities (e .g., corruption check modifiers).
+A character can be eliminated and removed from play as a result of combat (failing a budy check) or corruption (failing a corruption check).

+## CHARACTER ATTRIBUTES

+Each character's abilities are defined by the fo llowing attributes (the notation for certain attribu tes is given in brackets).
+Race: This is one criterion for using certain resources and for : bringing certain items, characters, and factions into play (e.g., only • a Dwarf can fully utilize a Dwarven Ring).
+The races are: Elf, :
+Dwarf, Dt1nadan, Man, Ore, Troll, and Ringwraith.
+Skills: This is one of the criterion for using certain cards (e .g., warrior skill is required to use certain weapons).
+The skills are: warrior, scout, ranger, sage, and diplomat.
+Some characters have more than one ski ll.

+## INFLUENCING (CONTROLLING) A CHARACTER

+You have a pool of 20 general influence points.
+At the end of your organization phase, the total mind attributes of your characters in play (not counting followers) must be less than or equal to 20; this total is equal to your used general influence points.
+Your unused general influence points help your charru::ters resist the effects of certain cards (e.g., Cail of Home, Muster Disperses, etc.).

+### Direct Influence

+Some characters have a direct influence attribute of one or more.
+If such a character's direct influence is greater than or equal to another one of your characters' mind attribute, he may take control of that other character, who then becomes a follower of the control~ ling character.
+These conditions must be met:

+## BRINGING CHARACTERS INTO PLAY

+During your organization phase, you may perform one and only one of the following activities:
+• You may play a non-Ringwraith character card.
+• You may play a Ringwraith card if you do not have one in play

+## COMPANIES

+A company is a group of characters that move and act together.
+This allows characters to move, act, and defend as a unit, allowing stronger characters to protecf the weaker characters.
+This mechanism can be used to allow a variety of tactics during play.

+### Limitations on Company Composition

+Unless at a Darkhaven, a Ringwraith may not be in a company • with other characters.

+### Overt and Covery Companies

+The text for certain cards distinguish between overt companies • and covert companies.
+Any company that contains a Ringwraith in :
+Fell Rider mode, an Ore, or a Troll is an overt company.
+Any other • company is a covert company.

+## HEALING

+Each of your characters at a Darkhaven may heal during the untap phase of your turn.
+Such a character moves from a wounded position to a tapped position.
+In addition, certain cards can heal characters when they are played (e.g., Foul Smeiling Paste).

+## RINGWRAITH EFFECTS

+After being revealed, a Ringwraith operates like any other char: acter except that it may only be in a company with other characters
+• if it is at a Darkhaven.
+There are several other special effects:
+• Any gold ring in the Ringwraith'scompany is automatically tes ted at the beginning of the end-of-turn phase.
+Any ring test in a
+• Ringwraith' s company has a modification of -2.

 As  a  player, you influence and control a number of characters that  move  and act  in  the environment of Middle-earth.
 Each character's abilities are defined by  the following attributes: race, skills, direct influence, prowess (offense),